 At a glance

-• Design rules codified into the front-end repo
+• Design and implementation rules codified in the front-end repo

 Project Summary